DevMikaelNilsson/MovingTileMatchPuzzle/README.md

 # Tile-Match
 This is a collection of scripts in order to make a working Tile match puzzle game.
+The scripts are divided into different subfolders depending on what match tile game type they are specifically designed for.
+There are also scripts which works for all Tile match types.

 ##Moving Line Tile-Match
 This is a type of tile match game where object(s) are following a line (ex.
 Bezier Curve) and the player needs to match